 The basic diet of Comorians consists of rice, potatoes, corn, fish, coconuts, and bananas.
 Other crops that they grow include sweet potatoes, citrus fruits, and pineapples.

 Although young people wear Western style clothing, traditional clothing is still common among the adults.
 In town, a Comorian man will typically wear a white cotton garment and a knee-length shirt, sometimes with a white jacket and a white skull cap.
 When he goes out of town, he wears a long cloth sarong (colorful skirt).
 Most women wear long, colorful cotton dresses, with bright shawls as face coverings.
 Other women prefer wearing black robes that cover their heads.

 Polygamy is an acceptable practice among Comorians.
 Children are expected to help with the farming, fishing, and caring of the animals.
 For recreation, Comorians enjoy dancing, singing, and playing instruments, especially horns and drums.

-The physical needs of the Comorians are numerous.
-Major problems on the Comoros Islands include poverty, disease, and hunger.
+The physical needs of Comorians are numerous.
+Major problems on the Comoros Islands include poverty, disease and hunger.
 Educational levels are low, and less than half of the population is literate.

 There is a shortage of hospitals and doctors, and many people suffer from illnesses and chronic malnutrition.
 Because of a poor water supply, good hygiene is lacking.
 Such problems contribute to a high death rate, especially among young children.

 The spiritual needs of the Comorians are even greater than their physical needs.
-Though freedom of religion exists on the islands, evangelism is not well received by these Shafiite Muslims.
-Their commitment to Islam, coupled with involvement in occultish practices, has made these people difficult to reach.
+Though freedom of religion exists on the islands, evangelism is not well received by these Muslims.
+Their commitment to Islam, coupled with involvement in occult practices, has made them difficult to reach.

-Christian resources are limited.
-Consequently, the number of Comorian believers remains small.
-Prayer is the first step toward seeing these people reached with the Good News that Jesus Christ came to set them free.
+The number of Comorian believers remains small.
+Prayer is the first step toward seeing the eyes of their hearts opening to the Name of Jesus Christ.